Sierra-Alpha/desert/docs/project-report.md

-   For the second of these issues with the GUI connection to the container VNC required using self signed certificates or a Certificate Authority issued Cert for the full scale encrypted traffic using the VNC Server implementation but its also well documented that you can forward ports over the internets defacto encryption software [SSH](https://www.ssh.com/ssh/tunneling/).
+   For the second of these issues with the GUI connection to the container VNC required using self signed certificates or a Certificate Authority issued Cert for the full scale encrypted traffic using the VNC Server implementation but its also well documented that you can forward ports over the internet's defacto encryption software [SSH](https://www.ssh.com/ssh/tunneling/).
 So the SSH server handles the encrypted traffic connection and user authentication, and at the VNC client logon the client needs to authenticate again with another password for the